salsiy/bohobot/content/posts/tech-logs/part-3-automating-releases-release-please.md

 ## The Workflow: GitHub Actions

-We create a workflow `.github/workflows/release.yaml`.
+I create a workflow `.github/workflows/release.yaml`.

 This workflow utilizes a specific pattern: **The Persistent Release PR**.
 When you merge a `feat:` into `main`, Release Please doesn't release immediately.
 It opens (or updates) a dedicated "Release PR".
 This PR contains the calculated Changelog and version bump.